-Low code has erupted in the past few years and has a strong dominance over the software industry.
-Businesses have increased their adoption of low code applications to build applications faster, improve their competitive edge, and continue the process of integrating digital technologies to transform a business.
+Low-code has erupted in the past few years and has a strong dominance over the software industry.
+As a result, businesses have increased their adoption enabling them to build applications faster, improve their competitive edge, and continue the process of integrating digital technologies to transform a business.

-So, what is Low code?
-It is the ability to build fully functional applications fast and with minimal complex coding.
-Applications can be SaaS products, websites and mobile apps, all using third-party toolkits.
-Low code toolkits tend to lead with visual development of an application, with graphical drag and drop user interfaces.
+So, what is it?
+Well, it is the ability to build fully functional applications fast and with minimal complex coding.
+They can be SaaS products, websites and mobile apps built using third-party toolkits.
+The toolkits tend to lead with the visual development of an application, with graphical drag-and-drop user interfaces.
 These toolkits can take application ideas from concept, to design and then to commercialisation in a short space of time.

-The specific term ‘low code’ was first coined by the analyst firm Forrester in 2014, and labelled as a development platform for customer-facing applications.
-The rumblings of a new software trend.
-Low code was later called a movement by Forbes in 2017, who stated that low code and no code as ‘extraordinarily disruptive’.
+The specific term ‘low-code’ was first coined by the analyst firm Forrester in 2014.
+At the time it was labelled as a development platform for customer-facing applications as well as the rumblings of a new software trend.
+Low code is called a movement by Forbes in 2017, which stated that low code and no code as ‘extraordinarily disruptive’.

-In the past year low code has exploded, and the growth of the market can be attributed in part to the pandemic.
+In the past year, it has exploded, and the growth of the market can be attributed in part to the pandemic.
 It has forced organisations to step up their digital transformation.
 It can also be attributed to an increasing pressure on IT to deliver value to not only the businesses but to their end-users as well.

-So, how is low code shaping the software industry?
-Well, back in February Gartner forecasted that the worldwide low-code development technologies market would grow by 23% in this year alone.
-The low code trend is only expected to grow further in 2022.
+So, how is it shaping the software industry?
+Well, back in February Gartner forecasted that the worldwide low-code development technologies market would grow by 23% this year alone.
+The trend is only expected to grow further in 2022.
 “Low-code application platforms (LCAP) are expected to remain the largest component of the low-code development technology market through 2022, increasing nearly 30% from 2020 to reach $5.8 billion in 2021”.

 Low-Code Development Technologies Revenue (Millions of U.S. Dollars)